 We have sold our rings to professional chefs, firemen, surfers, and trapeze artists, and have only heard back from them how thrilled they are with their choice and how amazed they are that their ring can withstand their lifestyle.
 Having said all of this, we back all our rings 100% and will always fix or replace an inlay should it need it.
 Titanium absolutely can scratch.
 The only material on earth that really doesn’t scratch is a diamond, which will shatter instead.
 If you are particularly concerned about how rough you are on your hands, you may want to be sure to opt for one of our Lifetime Care Options at checkout.

 A. When we choose an inlay material, we do so with two things in mind: durability and beauty.
 Many of the woods we use for our wood inlays are ultra stabilized under a patented high pressure process, making them as impermeable to water as humanly possible and incredibly resistant to scratches.
-If you are particularly concerned about your lifestyle and wood inlays, you may want to be sure to also get our fabulous Band Balm.
+Having said all this, wood is definitely less durable than, say, stone or resin or mokume gane, etc. If you are particularly concerned about your lifestyle and wood inlays, you may want to be sure to also get our fabulous Band Balm.
 If wax can protect your car, it can also protect your ring.
 Our most durable inlays are M3, Resin and Stone.

 A. Absolutely.
 This urban folklore was started by the greedy gold industry to scare you away from buying Titanium.
 Never in the history of mankind has an EMT or hospital amputated someone’s finger just because they were too lazy or unable to cut off their Titanium ring.
 Titanium can be easily cut.
 After all, we do it all day long every day just to make the rings!